Sha-x2-nk/CUDA-Projects/README.md

 All projects include a kernels and performance tab, where all versions of kernels are benchmarked.

 ## Usage
-* Navigate to desired project directory and follow instructions\
+* Navigate to desired project directory and follow instructions.

 ## Acknowledgements
 * Book - Programming Massively Parallel Processors by Wen-mei W. Hwu, David B. Kirk, Izzar El Hajj